Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through

 - The next way is to ask your dog.
 Huh?
-Our Doberman isn't the brightest dog, so when I said, "Max, show me your hole", she went straight to it.
-This happened twice.
-Our mongrel was doing a mental eye roll, I'm sure as she seems to be the more intelligent of the two.
+Our Doberman isn't the brightest dog, so when I said, "Max, show me your hole," she went straight to it.
+As odd as this sounds, this happened twice!
+Our mongrel was doing a mental eye roll, I'm sure, as she seems to be the more intelligent of the two.

 Barbed Wire on Wooden Stacks or Posts